petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system/deploying-a-custom-application.md

 See [custom element YAML configuration reference](../../building-applications/client-extensions/front-end-client-extensions/custom-element-yaml-configuration-reference.md) for an explanation of each property.

-The relevant JavaScript files are contained in the `/src` folder.
-An explanation of the full implementation of this JavaScript app is beyond the scope of this tutorial, but a few things to note:
+The relevant JavaScript files for the application are contained in the `/src` folder.
+A full explanation of the JavaScript code is beyond the scope of this tutorial, but a few things to note:

 * In the `/src/tickets.js` file, tickets are created and fetched through the use of the `ticket` object that was created when the [data schema](./customizing-a-data-schema.md) was defined.
+Note the `generateNewTicket()` function in the `/src/ticket.js` file generates additional ticket entries with random field entries.
 * In the `/src/tickets.js` file, the object's headless API calls are authorized with the `Liferay.authToken` object.
-This object can be used when a web component is running on Liferay and simplifies OAuth2 authorization.
+This object is available when a web component is running on Liferay and simplifies OAuth2 authorization.
 * The `package.json` file includes a `scripts{}` element that handles the initializing and building of the JavaScript application.

 See [understanding custom element and iframe client extensions](../../building-applications/client-extensions/front-end-client-extensions/understanding-custom-element-and-iframe-client-extensions.md) for more information.